wp-plugins/acf-fold-flexible-content/readme.md

 + Displays icons using [Dashicons](http://melchoyce.github.io/dashicons) which fields each layout contains, supports all native ACF fields types

 ## Install
-1. Install plugin from the [WordPress plugin directory](http://wordpress.org/plugins/acf-fold-flexible/)
+1. Install plugin from the [WordPress plugin directory](http://wordpress.org/plugins/acf-fold-flexible-content/)

 ## Install manually
 1. Download [zip](https://github.com/urre/acf-fold-flexible/archive/master.zip) and extract
-2. Rename the folder from `acf-fold-flexible-master` to `acf-fold-flexible`
+2. Rename the folder from `acf-fold-flexible-content-master` to `acf-fold-flexible-content`
 3. Upload the plugin to your plugins directory (/wp-content/plugins)
 4. Activate the plugin